Course overview

 You cover: roles, responsibilities and behaviours of a professional engineer, planning a project, project management stages, devising solutions, theories and calculations, management using a Gantt chart, evaluation techniques, communication skills, and the creation and presentation of a project report.

-Mechatronic Systems Principles (HN)
+Mechatronic Systems in Manufacturing (HN)

 Modules offered may vary.